SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/README.md

 ---

-- **A new database "PROJECT" was created and the 3 datasets were selected to view the columns therein.**
+- **A new database "PROJECT" was created and the 3 datasets were imported into the database and then selected to view the columns therein.**

 #### Below are the queries used for this analysis and their results:
 ![](1.png)